2017 Fantasy Football Rankings: Fantasy Football TE Rankings- Updated: Thursday, June 15th

 7. Delanie Walker, Tennessee Titans

 With more than 100 targets in each of the past three seasons, Walker has a minimum of 800 receiving yards each season with a total of 222/2,778/17 over that span.
-Walker will turn 33 in August, but he remains a solid and reliable TE1 in fantasy football.
+Walker will turn 33 in August and the team has invested in additional weapons for Marcus Mariota, but Walker should remain a solid and reliable TE1 in fantasy football for at least another season.

 8. Martellus Bennett, Green Bay Packers